 Mormonism is the evolving culture of the Mormon people.
 There is no single way to be Mormon.
 What Mormons do is called Mormonism.
 What Humanistic Mormons do as Mormons is Mormonism.
 Pluralism in Mormon life enriches Mormonism and enables a more inclusive and enriched Mormon community.

-What distinguishes Humanistic Movements from other movements that identify humanistic themes in Mormonism is our resolve to create a consistency between our philosophy and our liturgy (what we believe and what we say and do).
-Humanistic Mormon celebrations, ceremonies, and commemorations use human-centered non-theistic language.
-The words we say and the songs we sing follow this guideline.
-We call this principle integrity and it is fundamental to our identity as Humanistic Mormons.
+What distinguishes Humanistic Movements from other Mormon denominations/movements that identify humanistic themes in Mormonism is our resolve to create a logical connection between our philosophy and our ceremonies.
+Humanistic Mormon celebrations, ceremonies, songs, and commemorations use humanistic language.

-According to the dictionary a religion is a set of beliefs to which people hold fast.
+According to the dictionary a religion is an organized collection of beliefs, cultural systems, and world views that relate humanity to an order of existence.
 Humanistic Mormonism is a religion using that definition.
 Humanistic Mormonism falls into the category of a cultural religion, based on history and evolving values guided by science, reason and compassion.
-Humanistic Mormonism is also a religion in its structure, its congregational model, and school for children, adult education, and provider of life cycle ceremonies all follow the religious model.
+Humanistic Mormonism is also a religion in its structure, its congregational model, and school for children, temples, adult education, and life cycle ceremonies.
 However unlike traditional religion, here we have freedom of thought and freedom of speech.
 Whether one believes in God or no God (or whether one takes an agnostic view point), or whether one sees Humanistic Mormonism as their personal secular view point or whether they see Humanistic Mormonism as their personal religious view point: All groups are welcome and can be in good standing as Humanistic Mormons.
 That is to say Humanistic Mormonism has no creed other than a commitment to reason, science, compassion, free inquiry, freedom of speech, and freedom of thought.

 A Humanistic Mormon Bishop is someone who is knowledgeable about Mormon history and ceremony.
 A Humanistic Mormon Bishop provides pastoral care based on Humanist principles.
 The Humanistic Mormon Bishop gives information, advice, and consultation about existential questions.
 Prophets and Apostles are leaders of the Mormon people, they are knowledgeable about Mormon history and ceremony and help lead the Society for Humanistic Mormonism at its highest levels which makes up The First Presidency and The Quorum of the Twelve Apostles for the Society for Humanistic Mormonism.
 We choose to be part of the Mormon community and calling our leaders with these traditional titles of "Bishop" or "Apostle" or "Prophet," etc., helps us to participate fully in Mormon communal life as other branches of Mormonism have done and are doing.
 As Humanistic Mormons we wish to take part in that heritage of which we value.